Beyond Willpower: The Grown-Up's Guide to Fitness Consistency That Actually Lasts

 Recognition of common humanity in struggles and setbacks

-Balanced perspective on challenges without exaggeration or minimization
+Balanced perspective on challenges without exaggeration or minimisation

 Ability to maintain consistency through imperfect implementation